-Alaska expanded Medicaid in 2016, and as of December 31, 2018, nearly 47,000 Alaskans have qualified for health coverage under Medicaid expansion.
+Alaska expanded Medicaid in 2016, and as of April 30, 2020, 54,923 Alaskanshave qualified for health coverage under Medicaid expansion (24% of total Medicaid enrollment of 224,751).
 Medicaid expansion is particularly important in Alaska.
 Previously if an Alaskan was single or a married couple without dependent children it was not possible for these individuals to qualify for Medicaid under any circumstance.